 When we came across the work of Michael Hansmeyer, we were struck by the complexity and the seemingly delicacy of his work.
 Educated as an architect and computer programmer, Hansmeyer intends to create a new kind of architectural expression using the mathematics of algorithms.
 “On the one hand, their computational power can address processes with a scale and complexity that precludes a manual approach.
 On the other hand, algorithms can generate endless permutations of a scheme.
 A slight tweaking of either the input or the process leads to an instant adaptation of output.
 When combined with an evaluative function, they can be used to recursively optimize output on both a functional and aesthetic level,” explained Hansmeyer.
 His Subdivision project features geometrically intricate surfaces that create an artistically articulated variety of columns.
 The 2.7 meter high columns are fabricated as a layered model with sheets 1mm thick.
-More about the process after the break.

 The individually cut sheets are stacked and held together by poles that run through a common core.
 To cut the sheets, the astonishing 6 million faces of the 3D model are intersected with a plane representing the sheet.
 As Hansmeyer explains on his website, “This step generates a series of individual line segments that are tested for self-intersection and subsequently combined to form polygons.
 Next, a polygon-in-polygon test deletes interior polygons.
 A series of filters then ensures that convex polygons with peninsulas maintain a minimum isthmus width.
 In a final step, an interior offset is calculated with the aim of hollowing out the slice to reduce weight.
 While the mean diameter of the column is 50cm, the circumference as measured by the cutting path can reach up to 8 meters due to jaggedness and frequent reversals of curvature.”